3. EPIDEMIOLOGY, AETIOLOGY AND PATHOPHYSIOLOGY

 3.3.1.
 Incidence

-Epidemiological data on IBS and CPPPS are scarce [216].
-Chronic Pelvic Pain has been shown to be one of the most common functional disorders in women of reproductive age.
-The monthly incidence rate of CPPPS published by Zondervan et al. was 1.58/1000 [217].
+Epidemiological data on IBS and CPPPS are scarce [225].
+Chronic pelvic pain has been shown to be one of the most common functional disorders in females of reproductive age.
+In 1999, the monthly incidence rate of CPPPS was 1.58/1000 [226].

 3.3.2.
 Prevalence

-Using a vague definition of continuous or episodic pain situated below the umbilicus over six months, one study reported that CPPPS was one of the most common diagnoses in primary care units in Great Britain [217].
+Using a vague definition of continuous or episodic pain situated below the umbilicus over six months, a study reported that CPPPS was one of the most common diagnoses in primary care units in Great Britain [226].
 The monthly prevalence rate of CPPPS in this study was 21.5/1,000, with an annual prevalence of 38.3/1,000.
 The prevalence rates increase significantly with older age and vary significantly between regions in the UK.
-The overall prevalence of anorectal pain in a sample of USA householders was 11.6% for functional anorectal pain and 6.6% for Levator Ani Syndrome.
-The difference between male and female was small (11.1 vs 12.1%) [218].
-Irritable bowel syndrome is associated with common gynaecologic problems (endometriosis, dyspareunia, and dysmenorrhoea) [219].
-Fifty per cent of women who presented with abdominal pain to the gynaecologic clinic or were scheduled for laparoscopy due to CPPPS had symptoms of IBS [220].
-In a survey from Olmsted county, 20% of women reported CPPPS and 40% of those met the criteria for IBS [221].
+In a sample of American householders, the overall prevalence of anorectal pain was 11.6% for functional anorectal pain and 6.6% for levator ani syndrome.
+The difference between male and female was small (11.1 vs. 12.1%) [227].
+Irritable bowel syndrome is associated with common gynaecologic problems (endometriosis, dyspareunia and dysmenorrhoea) [228].
+In females who presented with abdominal pain to the gynaecologic clinic or were scheduled for laparoscopy due to CPPPS, 50% had symptoms of IBS [229].
+In a survey from Olmsted County, 20% of females reported CPPPS and 40% of those met the criteria for IBS [230].
 This overlap of CPPPS and IBS was associated with an increased incidence of somatisation.
-Not gynaecological surgical procedures but only psychosocial variables predict pain development without a different incidence of IBS in a prospective and controlled study [222].
-Clinical features of pelvic floor dysfunction, gynaecological and psychological features, are related to disordered anorectal function in IBS patients, but do not predict physiological anorectal testing.
+In a prospective, controlled study, only psychosocial variables (but not gynaecological surgical procedure) predicted the development of pain, without a difference in the incidence of IBS [231].
+Clinical features of pelvic floor dysfunction, gynaecological factors, and psychological symptoms are associated with disordered anorectal function in patients with IBS, but do not predict physiological anorectal testing.

-There is little known on health related quality of life (HRQoL) in patients with CPPPS.
-There is a need to develop validated disease specific HRQoL instruments for CPPPS in addition to sound measurement properties.
-More data are available in patients with IBS treated at referral centres who have comparable HRQoL scores as patients with other common disorders such as diabetes, end-stage renal disease, and inflammatory bowel disease [223].
-Sub-groups of IBS with predominance of diarrhoea or constipation show no difference in HRQoL.
-Multi-variate analysis shows that HRQoL in patients with IBS is affected by sex and psychological conditions.
+There is little known on health-related quality of life (HRQoL) in patients with CPPPS.
+There is a need to develop validated disease-specific HRQoL instruments for CPPPS in addition to sound measurement properties.
+More data are available for patients with IBS treated at referral centres who exhibit HRQoL scores comparable to those of patients with other common conditions such as diabetes, end-stage renal disease, and inflammatory bowel disease [232].
+Subgroups of IBS with predominance of diarrhoea or constipation show no difference in HRQoL.
+Multivariate analysis shows that HRQoL in patients with IBS is affected by sex and psychological conditions.

 3.3.4.
 Costs